Teeheene/CSOPESY-MO1/README.md

+# CSOPESY MO1

-CSOPESY-MO1: A process scheduler and CLI which simulates CPU process handling.
+A process scheduler and CLI which simulates CPU process handling.

-Made by:
+## Made by

-  Carlos, Gian
+- Carlos, Gian

-  De Vera, Kenzo
+- De Vera, Kenzo

-  Jose, Yesha
+- Jose, Yesha

-  Panganiban, Diane
+- Panganiban, Diane

-Running the Program:
+## How to run

-  Compile program with: g++ main.cpp -o main
+- Compile program with: g++ main.cpp -o main

-  Run the program with: main.exe
+- Run the program with: main.exe

-  Note: First command must be "initialize" in order to unlock other commands
+- Note: First command must be "initialize" in order to unlock other commands